-Well, it’s not really much of a hike.
-From the base it might take you 10 minutes, if that, to reach the temple atop the hill.
-The path is just a worn track in the hillside with a few sections of steps which is very easy to follow.
+Well, it's not really much of a hike.
+From the base, it took us about 10 minutes, if that, to reach the temple atop the hill.
+The path is just a worn track on the hillside with a few sections of steps which is very easy to follow.

 While not as steep or high as the more popular, Savitri Temple, you'll actually get a closer view of Pushkar from the top.

 About the Temple

 The Gayatri Mata temple is another devotion to Lord Brahma's wife Savitri.
 This temple is honestly not very impressive, especially considering the incredible religious structures in Pushkar.

 However, the bright-pink coloring does indeed make it a unique temple, especially due to the strange contrast with the dry Pushkar landscape.

 I have been told that the Hindu priests are only at the temple just after sunrise and before sunset.
 Unfortunately, there was nobody at the temple when I visited.
 As a result, I wasn't able to ask about the temple's second name; Pap Mochani.
 There's also very little information online, so if you find out or know the significance, let me know!

 From the top, you'll get panoramic views over Pushkar, with clear views of the lake and ghats, as well as the mountains and valleys in the distance.